sunfounder/pironman/docs/source/setup_pironman.rst

         sudo apt update
         sudo apt install git python3-pip python3-setuptools python3-smbus

-Set up the Pironman
+Modify the Configuration
 -----------------------------

-In the ``pironman`` module, we have some basic settings for Pironman, and you can check them with the following command.
+In the ``pironman`` module, we have some basic configurations for Pironman, and you can check them with the following command.

 .. code-block::

     pironman -c

-The current settings are shown below.
+The current configurations are shown below.

    * The fan is turned on at 50 degrees Celsius.
    * The duration of the OLED display is 60s, after 60s it will start to sleep.